How To Care For Xenia Coral

 Xenia Coral Sensitivity

 (Level 1): Though generally very easy to care for, these corals can be somewhat unpredictable.
 Some colonies show impressive tolerance and forgiveness of varying conditions while others do not.
-They can They are also notorious for sudden and explainable death and do not ship well.
+They are also notorious for sudden and explainable death and do not ship well.

 Feeding Xenia Coral